CBMExperiment/root-tutorial/README.md

 # ROOT Tutorial

 This tutorial is an introduction to the program package ROOT (https://root.cern.ch).
-It covers the basics features of teh program package from strting up ROOT, doing simple calculations to writing data to file as TTree.
+It covers the basic features of the program package from starting up ROOT, doing some simple calculations up to complex examples like writing data to file as a TTree.
-This tutorial is used for the GSI Summer Student Program
+This tutorial is used for the GSI Summer Student Program 2016.

 If you don't have ROOT installed on your computer the easiest way to try it yourself is to use a virtual machine with all necessary programs